|6||Farmers Loop, Alaska|

 |Good|| 42 US AQI||PM2.5|

-PM2.5 concentration in San Diego air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in San Diego is currently 2.1 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|